DXDXdada/isf_25_26_deep_learning_project/readme.md

 - **Weird result**: The model actually did better on Apple than on Amazon (the training data).
 This suggests it learned general patterns instead of memorizing Amazon-specific stuff
 - **One catch**: AUC went down even though accuracy went up, meaning the model was less sure of its predictions

 **Main point**: Attention helps.
 The model can transfer what it learned from one tech stock to another.

 #### 08_transformer.ipynb
-**What we did**: Tried transformers (like the ones used in ChatGPT) for stock prediction.
+**What we did**: Tried transformers for stock prediction.

 - **Architecture**:
   - Multi-head attention layers